AE Screens

-How to animate text layers with Type
+How to Animate Text Layers with Type

 Type is an After Effects Script UI Panel that helps you animate text layers.
+The interface resembles After Effects' native Character & Paragraph panels while providing powerful animation capabilities.

 Typewriter+